 If you wanted to search for a different upcoming quarter, switch out Q1 and Q2 for whichever you want to filter between.

-Another common one users employ is ‘P’ for ‘accounting period’.
+Another common formulaic character users employ is ‘P’ for ‘accounting period’.
 You can configure what constitutes an accounting period on the Accounting Periods page.
 On a ledger entries page, you could then filter by period.
 You can do this using a formula.
 For example, P1 would be first period.
 By simply inputting P1 into a date filter, it will create a range from the start to the end of the period.
 You can amend the filter to spread across multiple periods using the same ‘..’ function we have used throughout.

 It’s important that your accounting periods are up to date, otherwise the formula will refer to the latest periods that have been set up in the fiscal year.
 To illustrate this, in my CRONUS company, 2022 hadn’t been set up as an accounting period, meaning each time I entered P1 for example, it was filtering by 2021.
 Having since amended this, it now looks to the accounting period in the current fiscal year.
 In my case, as each new period starts on the first day of the month, using P1 provides this: